 6 – 10 cups of coffee.
 Large beaker design makes way for more brew.

-Up to 4 cups.
+Normally one cup, but can make up to four cups.
 Can’t produce as many because of its smaller design.

 Rich, bold flavors in a clean brew thanks to the filter.